Bioxydyn/TraceFlow/README.md

 This command will generate a PDF for all of your documentation and test cases, as well as a validation pack and traceability matrix.

+If your documentation contains `autoplaywright` test blocks that capture Playwright runs, append `--playwright-dir PATH` so TraceFlow can invoke the runner and gather the videos + logs that back these tests.

 ### Requirements
 ```
 # Requirements